-An integrated waste management approach must be implemented during construction.
-Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites.
-All rubble and rubbish should be collected and removed from the site to a suitable registered waste disposal site.
-The loss of palaeontological resources Insignificant There are no objections on palaeontological heritage grounds to authorisation of the proposed bulk water supply development.
-Should any substantial fossil remains (e.g. vertebrate bones and teeth, shells, calcretised burrows) be encountered during excavation, however, these should be reported to SAHRA for possible mitigation by a professional palaeontologist (Contact details: Dr Ragna Redelstorff, SAHRA, P.O.
-Box 4637, Cape Town 8000.
-Tel: 021 202 8651.Email: rredelstorff@sahra.org.za).
-The loss of archaeological resources Insignificant No archaeological resources were identified in Site 1 or in the area proposed for the desalination plant.
+8651.Email:

+rredelstorff@sahra.org.za).

+, , , , , , , , , , , , , , , , , , ,

+The loss of archaeological resources Very Low No archaeological resources were identified in Site 1 or in the area proposed for the desalination plant.
 Two sites of low local significance were identified in Site 2.
-In conclusion, the proposed development will not negatively impact on any significant archaeological resources and there is no objection to the proposed development and there is no preferred alternative in terms of impacts to heritage resources.
+In conclusion, the proposed development will not negatively impact on any significant archaeological resources and there is no objection to the proposed development and there is no preferred

+alternative in terms of impacts to heritage resources.

 Indirect impacts: Low - positive No mitigation measures are required.

-Temporary jobs will be created in the construction industry during the construction phase. , , , , , , , , , , , , , , , , , , , , Temporary jobs will be created during the construction phase Cumulative impacts: Biodiversity: Accumulative impact associated with the proposed activity.
-Medium Indirect impacts: Temporary jobs will be created in the construction industry during the construction phase.
-Cumulative impacts: Biodiversity: Accumulative impact associated with the Indirect impacts: Temporary jobs will be created in the construction industry during the construction phase.
-Cumulative impacts: Biodiversity: Accumulative impact impact associated with the impact impact impact associated with the impact impact impact associated with the impact im
+Temporary jobs will be created in the construction industry during the construction phase.
+Temporary jobs will be created during the construction phase

+Cumulative impacts: Biodiversity: Accumulative impact Medium

+associated with the proposed activity.

 Direct impacts:

 Indirect impacts:

 Cumulative impacts:

-Alternative 2
+Alternative 2 L 1

 Direct impacts:

 Indirect impacts:

 Cumulative impacts:

 Direct impacts:

 Indirect impacts:

 Cumulative impacts:

-Alternative 3 I
+Alternative 3

-Direct impacts:
+Alternative J Direct impacts:

-Indirect impacts:
+Direct impacts.

+Indiraat impaata

+munect impacts.

+Cumulativa impostor

 Cumulative impacts:

+Direct impostor

+Direct impacts.

+Indixe et impe etc.

+munect impacts.

+Cumulativa immanta

+Cumulative impacts:

+NO-go optior l Direct immedia

 Direct impacts:

+This would mean that no- Insignificant N/A

+development would take 5

+place and the proposed site

+will remain as is.
+No new

+bulk water supply system

+will be constructed, and no

+new water supply will be

+created for the town of

+Kamieskroon.

+Although this option would

+result in no potential

+negative environmental

+impacts, the socio-

+economic benefits from

+implementing the activity

+would not be achieved.

+The no-go option would only

+have been recommended if

+it were found that the

+construction of the

+proposed development on

+this site or in this area might

+potentially cause substantial

+detrimental harm to the

+environment.

+According to the

+Riodiversity Assessment

+(Annendix D3) the No-Go

+option is not likely to result

+in a "no-impact" scenario as

+constant slow degradation

+is expected to continue as a

+result of urban activities and

+grazing in and around the site.

 Indirect impacts:

 Cumulative impacts:

-No-go option 1

-- Direct impacts:

-This would mean that no- development would take place and the proposed site will remain as is.
-No new bulk water supply system will be constructed, and no new water supply will be created for the town of Kamieskroon.
-Insignificant N/A

-Although this option would result in no potential negative environmental impacts, the socioeconomic benefits from

-implementing the activity would not be achieved.
-The no-go option would only have been recommended if it were found that the construction of the proposed development on this site or in this area might potentially cause substantial detrimental harm to the environment.
-According to the According to the Biodiversity Assessment (Appendix D1), since the development is relatively small and within an already disturbed area and within the urban edge, the no-go option will not contribute significantly to national or provincial conservation targets.
-The impacts identified will not occur, and the status quo will remain (livestock grazing as the main land use).
-Indirect impacts: Cumulative impacts: